Skip to Content

 Fatty Fish Takes The Gold

-When it comes to the marine cuisine, dolphins have a fondness for fattier fish like herring, mackerel, and cod.
+Regarding marine cuisine, dolphins are fond of fattier fish like herring, mackerel, and cod.
 Even the mighty Orca, a dolphin family member, singles out the fatty Pacific salmon.
-Squid, despite its lower fat content, also constitutes a prominent portion of most dolphin diets, meaning they have to catch and eat more of this cephalopod to meet their needs.
+Despite its lower fat content, squid also constitutes a prominent portion of most dolphin diets, meaning they have to catch and eat more of this cephalopod to meet their needs.

 Dolphin’s Hunting Techniques